A French couple I know spent fourteen months renovating a riad in the medina.

 | Seller | Single owner or all heirs clearly identified | Vague about who else has a claim |

-| Permits | Clean municipal records | Unauthorized additions already built |
+| Permits | Clean municipal records, past and present | Unauthorized additions already built |

 | Timeline | Seller comfortable with due diligence | Pressure to close quickly |